ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 : A pluggable equipment can be inserted into one or several slots (or sub-slots) and can afford a specific transmission function independently.

 Breakout Port:
 : A port is usually associated with a single physical interface.
 A breakout port is a port which is broken down and associated into multiple physical interfaces.
+Those physical interfaces can have the same or different speeds and the same or different number of breakout channels.

+Trunk Port:
+: A trunk port is a port which is associated with one and only physical interface.

 Port Breakout:
 : The configuration of a breakout port.